AprilShade/MKWorld_TimeTrials/Courses/Faraway_Oasis/strategies.md

 Upsides: Skips needing to go onto the wood path.
 Cuts the turn very tightly.

 Issues: Hard to pull off.
 Right Jump timing is precise and depends on your speed a lot.
 Not many options for realignment after landing.

 ---
+## CONFIRMED, NOT YET UTILISED

+---
+## CONFIRMED, BUT OBSOLETE

+---
+## NOT YET CONFIRMED

+---
 ## (CURRENTLY) IMPOSSIBLE